Interpersonal Psychotherapy

 Therapists often ask about family, social and relational history.
 They may "check in" frequently with what the patient is thinking/feeling/remembering in the immediate moment of the session.
 If the patient brings forward indications of some sort of conflict or reaction to what the therapist is doing in session, the therapist will often focus on this as an opportunity to practice healthy communication and attachment in the here-and-now of the session.

 One of the goals of interpersonal work is to help patients translate what they are learning in therapy to their relationships.
-So we may suggest the patient acknowledge mixed feelings and experiment with new ways of relating to loved ones—always in a collaborative manner and when the patient feels ready.
+It usually helps a patient to acknowledge mixed feelings and experiment with new ways of relating to loved ones—always in a collaborative manner and when the patient feels ready.

 IPT is one of many therapies offered at Hazelden Betty Ford's treatment centers.